aslicu/kocaeli-university-lung-cancer-histology-dataset/README.md

 # 🫁 Kocaeli University Lung Cancer Pathology Dataset

-The **Kocaeli University Lung Cancer Histology Dataset** is a curated collection of **H&E-stained whole-slide images (WSIs)** of lung tissue, obtained from the Medical Pathology Department of Kocaeli University, Faculty of Medicine.
+The **Kocaeli University Lung Cancer Pathology Dataset** is a curated collection of **H&E-stained whole-slide images (WSIs)** of lung tissue, obtained from the Medical Pathology Department of Kocaeli University, Faculty of Medicine.

 Expert pathologists have annotated the dataset with **four distinct class labels**: